 Let’s return to our example of the broken window to see how bias might influence our conclusions.
 Let’s assume Phyllis has a history of breaking windows.
 Fred has no record of breaking windows.
 We don’t know why Phyllis broke windows, only that she did.
 Does this information increase the probability that Phyllis broke the window?
-No. It should not because this is biased historical information.
+No. It should not be because this is biased historical information.
 Her previous history has nothing to do with the facts of the current situation.

-The fact is, this information about Phyllis doesn’t bring us a “higher degree of probability” of certainty.
+This information about Phyllis doesn’t bring us a “higher degree of probability” of certainty.
 It is not additional proof additional Phyllis broke the window.
 If Fred knew about her history, perhaps he damaged it to get Phillis in trouble.

 Unfortunately, historical practice is the basis of many legal systems.
 Rapists target prostitutes because the victim has a history of promiscuity.
 The rapist uses the victim’s history as a defense against allegations of rape.
 Minimizing potential bias reduces the probability of irrational thinking errors.